 Stay tuned for more.
 Please consider contacting your legislators to encourage their support of the Municipal Harbor Matching Grant funds.
 Keep up to date on what's going on in Juneau and check out this interactive map on Alaska legislative districts for contact information and location of Legislative Information Offices.

 Many of our members have experience with applying for grants through the Harbor Grant program!
 We strongly encourage all harbor facilities throughout Alaska to consider submitting applications for 50/50 funding through this program when you have eligible projects on the drawing board.
-Below is a slide from the 2016 presentation from Michael Lukshin, Alaska D.O.T.
+Below is a slide from the 2017 presentation from Michael Lukshin, former Alaska D.O.T.
 Ports and Harbors Engineer.
 Download and review the entire presentation, which includes an overview of the grant program and how to apply.

 See our Resolutions page for more on our support of this vital state infrastructure funding program.

 For more information on the program, the new ADOT contact (and AAHPA Resource Member) is Jim Potdevin.